mstksg/inCode/copy/entries/machines-2.md

 ~~~haskell
 a           :: Auto a b
 arr fst     :: Auto (a, c) a

 a . arr fst :: Auto (a, c) b
 arr snd     :: Auto (a, c) c

 liftA2 (,) (a . arr fst) (arr snd) :: Auto (a, c) (b, c)
 ~~~

-The rest I think should be a straightforward, as they all refer to other parts of `Arrow`.

 What does this show?
 Well, that `Arrow` really isn't anything too special...it's really just what we already had --- a `Category` with